Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group26, RNA-seq visulization.md

  The graph provides an example of using IGV to observe alternative splicing.
 Human g18 is used as the reference genome, and the input files are the alignment files from human liver cell tissues and heart cell tissues.
 From the Coverage track and the Alignment track, it can be observed the sequence fragments align significantly differently in the gene *SLC25A3*, a phosphate transfer gene.
 This is one example of using IGV to monitor alternative splicing.

 ## 2. Principal Component Analysis (PCA)
-To simplify large genomic data such as the transcriptomes, Principal Component Analysis (PCA) is a useful classical dimension reduction approach that is often used to reduce the dimensionality of large data sets, by transforming a large set of variables into a smaller one while still capturing most of the information and variation in the large data sets.
-The reduction of large data sets is achieved by transforming the variables to a new set of variables, known as the principal components (PCs), which are orthogonal to each other.
+To simplify large genomic data such as the transcriptomes, Principal Component Analysis (PCA) is a useful classical dimension reduction approach that is often used to reduce the dimensionality of large data sets, by transforming a large set of variables into a smaller one while still capturing most of the information and variation.
+The reduction of large data sets is achieved by transforming the variables the principal components (PCs), which are orthogonal to each other.
 It is ordered such that the retention of variation present in the original variables decreases as moving down in the order.
 Therefore, most variation in the dataset would be along the first PC.
 After controlling for PC1, most remaining variation would be along the second PC.

  <img width="800" alt="Screen Shot 2022-12-06 at 12 20 26 AM" src="https://user-images.githubusercontent.com/72646231/206057696-2592bfb5-48d1-477e-bed6-786008c842dc.png">